Blendify/blender-manual/blender_docs/manual/render/post_process/color_management.rst

    Different views and exposures of the same render.

-`OpenColorIO <http://opencolorio.org/>`__ is integrated into Blender, meaning many color spaces are supported with fine control over which color transformations are used.
+Color management is one of the most important tools that an artist can use.
+It allows an artist to make sure that an image stays the same from rendering, to saving, to post prorcessing.
+Color management also allows an artist to tweak things like exposure, gamma, or the overall color grade.

+To achieve color management in Blender, the `OpenColorIO <http://opencolorio.org/>`__ (OCIO) library has been integrated into Blender.
+This library offers fine control over different :abbr:`LUTS (Light Ultering Transforms)` along with integrating your own set of color profiles to keep your work lineralized with other software.

 Scene Linear Color Space
 ========================

-For correct results, different color spaces are needed for rendering, display and storage of images.
+For correct results, different color spaces are needed for rendering display and storage of images.
 Rendering and compositing is best done in scene *linear* color space, which corresponds more closely to nature, and makes computations more physically accurate.